ansys/pystk/doc/source/api/ansys/stk/core/graphics/IRenderingEventArgs.rst

 IRenderingEventArgs
 ===================

-.. py:class:: IRenderingEventArgs
+.. py:class:: ansys.stk.core.graphics.IRenderingEventArgs

    object

    The event is raised when the scene is rendered.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IRenderingEventArgs

 Overview
 --------